saezlab/pypath/README.rst

     python -m venv <virtual_environment_name>

-Example:
+*Example*: the following command will create a virtual environment named 'venv'

 .. code-block:: bash

     python -m venv venv

-Then, you must active the newly created virtual environment before installing all required packages for the project.
+Then, you must activate the newly created virtual environment before installing all required packages for the project or another packages needed afterward.

 .. code-block:: bash